Thiruvananthapuram Assembly constituency

-Thiruvananthapuram State assembly constituency is one of the 140 state legislative assembly constituencies in Kerala, India.
-It is also one of the seven state legislative assembly constituencies included in Thiruvananthapuram Lok Sabha constituency.
-As of the 2021 Assembly elections, the current MLA is Adv.
-Antony Raju of JKC.
+Thiruvananthapuram Central Assembly constituency is one of the 140 state legislative assembly constituencies in Kerala, India.
+It is one of the seven assembly segments that constitute the Thiruvananthapuram Lok Sabha constituency.

 Thiruvananthapuram Assembly constituency was established by the 2008 delimitation.
 Before, it was known as Trivandrum West Assembly Constituency from 1977 to 2008, and Trivandrum-I Assembly constituency from 1957 to 1977.

 Local self-governed segments

 Thiruvananthapuram Assembly constituency is composed of the following local self-governed segments: